SBOHVM/RPiR/README.md

 The following practicals are included in this package:

+* `practical0-1`: Introduction to for loops and functions
 * `practical1-1`: Exponential growth model; Writing scripts and commenting code
 * `practical1-2`: Exponential growth model; Writing functions
 * `practical1-3`: Exponential growth model; Sourcing code